dddrrreee/cs49n-20spr/labs/3-hello/README.md

 ## Hello r/pi.

+This lab will re-enforce your ability to write low-level code and to cross check it.

 As you've probably discovered, debugging without even `printf` is a hassle.
 Before we do a bunch of devices, today's lab first gets `printf` working so that it's a bit easier.